nnhjy/Spine-Samples/Readme.md

 		```
 		When `spinedb_api` package is in the list, it is good to go.

-## (Ongoing) New approach to set up Spine working/development environment
+## (WIP) New approach to set up Spine working/development environment

 ### 1. Build worry-free spinetoolbox in `conda` environment with `git`:
 - prerequisites: